Dissociative Disorders: Types, Symptoms, and the Link to Trauma

 This process is not just a terrifying display of unseen forces but a biological reality of underdeveloped connections between various parts of the brain.

 We may explain the cause of dissociative fugue with the diathesis stress model.
-T. Franklin Murphy describes the diathesis stress model as “a psychological theory that disorders develop as a result of interactions between pre-dispositional vulnerabilities (the diathesis), and stress caused by life experiences” (2021).
+T. Franklin Murphy explains that the diathesis stress model posits that “disorders develop as a result of interactions between pre-dispositional vulnerabilities (the diathesis), and stress caused by life experiences” (Murphy, 2021).
 In essence, an individual possesses genetic vulnerabilities for dissociative fugue which adverse experience activates.

 Dissociative Amnesia